vuejs/router/docs/guide/migration/index.md

 ### Removal of the `exact` prop in `<router-link>`

-The `exact` prop has been removed because the caveat it was fixing is no longer present.
-See the [RFC about active matching](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0028-router-active-link.md) changes for more details.
+The `exact` prop has been removed because the caveat it was fixing is no longer present so you should be able to safely remove it.
+There are however two things you should be aware of:

-**Reason**: As Promises become available in all major browsers, we try to natively integrate them in Vue Router's API.
+- Routes are now active based on the route records they represent instead of the generated route location objects and their `path`, `query`, and `hash` properties
+- Only the `path` section is matched, `query`, and `hash` are taken into account anymore

+If you wish to customize this behavior, e.g. take into account the `hash` section, you should use the [`v-slot` API](https://next.router.vuejs.org/api/#router-link-s-v-slot) to extend `<router-link>`.

+**Reason**: See the [RFC about active matching](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0028-router-active-link.md#summary) changes for more details.

 ### Navigation guards in mixins are ignored